 are an international internet community of people who suffer from

 a disease called Fuchs' Corneal Dystrophy.

 mission of the group is to provide education and support to people

 who suffer from this disease and to provide them with a place

-to go to get answers to their questions and to share their everyday frustrations and successes.
+to go to get answers to their questions and to share their everyday

-layer of the cornea.
+the endothelial layer of the cornea.
 Although most medical textbooks

 state that it is diagnosed when a person is in their fifties or

 forties, thirties and even some who are only in their early twenties.

 organization was founded in 1999 by Dorothy Acton.
-Her story, entitled "Through
+Her story,

-of this web site.
+"Dorothy's Story" section of this web site.

 was quickly joined by the other founder, Bob Bellizzi who helped

 bring our very active support group to life.

 a result of the support group, we accumulated a wealth of information

 that is available to our members.

 site is a useful resource for learning basic information about

 do not need to suffer this eye disease alone anymore!